 Variations

 This basic recipe is your ticket to simple, weeknight meals.
-Here are some suggestions for how to season cauliflower rice:
+While I enjoy it sautéed with simple kala namak salt and pepper, here are some of my favorite suggestions for how to season riced cauliflower:

 - Cilantro lime – add 1-2 tablespoons of lime juice, some lime zest and chopped cilantro.
 Or, mix in some Cilantro Lime Salad Dressing or Mexican Chimicurri.
 Perfect for keto Mexican dishes!

-- Pesto rice – a tablespoon or two of Basil Pesto before serving is so good
+- Pesto rice – stir in a tablespoon or two of Homemade Basil Pesto before serving

-- Onion and garlic – add some finely chopped onion and/or garlic (omit for low-FODMAP
+- Onion and garlic – add some finely chopped onion and/or garlic when sautéing.

-- Add masala – add a sprinkle of your favorite Tikka Masala Powder, or stir in some homemade Tikka Masala Paste and try cooking with ghee instead of olive oil.
+- Add masala – add a sprinkle of Tikka Masala Powder, or stir in some homemade Tikka Masala Paste and try cooking with ghee instead of olive oil

-- Use sesame oil (think cauliflower fried rice) – sauté in toasted sesame oil and add some chopped green onions
+- Asian inspired – sauté in toasted sesame oil and add some chopped green onions, slivered almonds or sesame seeds

-- Make it cheesy (keto friendly comfort food!) – sauté, turn off the heat, add shredded cheese and cover until melty and gooey
+- Make it cheesy – sauté, turn off the heat, add shredded cheese and cover until melty and gooey

-- Add coconut milk – sauté in coconut milk and add a tablespoon or two of coconut cream
+- Coconut cauliflower rice – add a tablespoon or two of coconut milk or coconut cream

-- Garlic and herb – sauté a couple garlic cloves in the oil and add fresh chopped herbs such as basil, parsley, chives or cilantro just before serving
+- Garlic and herb cauliflower couscous – sauté a couple garlic cloves in the oil and add fresh chopped herbs such as basil, parsley, chives or cilantro just before serving

 FAQ